miguelmartinpas/custom-api/README.md

   |-- Unit
 ```

-The purpose of this is that I want to isolate my source to improve the maintainability (we can move it to other Laravel project easily)

 ### Structure summary

 - Providers: I have two; RouteProviders to create new routes and SrcProvider to inject services and middlewares